Home

 About me and my work

 I am a socially-engaged performance practitioner, scholar and educator from a Canadian-Venezuelan-American family background.
 Over the past 15 years I have developed my arts/research practice in the US, Russia, England, Venezuela, Chile and Colombia.
 My life experience has been the discovery of performance as a transnational pathway for coming into contact with different ways of seeing, knowing and being.
-Currently, I am a PhD student in Performance Studies at the University of California, Davis (more information here) and am living in Bogotá, Colombia.
+In 2023, I completed my PhD in Performance Studies at the University of California, Davis (more information here) and am currently living in Bogotá, Colombia.

 I received a Bachelor of Arts in Theatre from Barnard College, Columbia University in New York City and studied abroad at the Samuel Beckett Centre in Dublin and the Moscow Art Theatre.
 As a postgraduate, I studied Russian stage movement at the Vakhtangov Theatre Academy in Moscow and then completed a Masters of Arts in Devised Theatre at Dartington College of Arts, Falmouth University, in England.
 I have worked with a number of theatre companies and cultural centers, facilitated educational and community theatre programs, devised original performances, and taught courses in schools and universities (more about workshops I facilitate here).